PSPDFKit/react-native/README.md

 ##### Menu Item Mapping

-The PSPDFKit React Native Android Wrapper allows you to specify a custom grouping for the annotation creation toolbar.
+On Android, PSPDFKit for React Native allows you to specify a custom grouping for the annotation creation toolbar.
 Please refer to [`ReactGroupingRule.java`](https://github.com/PSPDFKit/react-native/blob/master/android/src/main/java/com/pspdfkit/react/menu/ReactGroupingRule.java) for the complete list of menu items.
 To set them just specify the `menuItemGrouping` prop on the `PSPDFKitView`.
 The format used is as follows:

 ```
 [